Dental Hygiene and Dental Therapy Higher Education Diploma

 Depending on your circumstances, you may qualify for a bursary, scholarship or loan to help fund your study and enhance your learning experience.

 Use our Student Funding Calculator to work out what you’re eligible for.

 All eligible home students can apply for additional funding support from the NHS Learning Support Fund (NHS LSF).
 This includes a training grant of £5,000 per academic year.

 We host five open days each year, usually in June, July, September, October and November.
 You can talk to staff and students, tour the campus and see inside the accommodation.

 If you’re considering your post-16 options, our interactive subject tasters are for you.
 There are a wide range of subjects to choose from and you can attend sessions online or on campus.

 If you've made an application to study with us, we may invite you for an interview.
 If you are then successful in receiving an offer, we'll invite you to one of our applicant days.
 These applicant days have a strong department focus and give you the chance to really explore student life here, even if you've visited us before.

-Applications for our intake in April 2022 have now closed.
-2023-24 entry is now available.
+Online applications for our intake in April 2023 have now closed.

 To apply for a place on our Higher Education Diploma in Dental Hygiene and Therapy course, you'll need to complete and submit an online application for Alternative Routes and Programmes at the University of Sheffield.
 Applications are not made through UCAS.